falcucci/good-practices-workflow/readme.md

 ### Configuration

-It must have be configured using a changelog.config.js file created at the root of your workspace directory.
+It must have be configured using a `changelog.config.js` file created at the root of your workspace directory.

-For more informations, please read our official documentation.

-Gitlab Integration

-release-me